-Further north, On the coast, you will visit The Giant's Causeway.
+Further north, on the coast, you will visit Giant's Causeway.
 This prehistoric geological phenomenon is the subject of many myths and legends.
 There are an estimated 37,000 basalt columns extending from cliffs down into the sea.

-This morning, after breakfast you will be joined by a specialised local guide for a walking tour of Derry/Londonderry City.
-This historic fortified walled city is located on the River Foyle in Northern Ireland.
+This morning, after breakfast, you will be joined by a specialised local guide for a walking tour of Derry/Londonderry City.
 The city fortifications are amongst the best preserved in Europe and were completed in 1618 to defend the city from Gaelic chieftains in Donegal.

 Your route will take you via Strabane and Omagh in County Tyrone, to the Ulster American Folk Park.
 An open-air museum located on the restored boyhood home of Judge Thomas Mellon, founder of the Pittsburgh banking dynasty.
 The Park's permanent exhibition, called 'Emigrants', examines why two million people left Ulster for America during the Eighteenth and Nineteenth Centuries.

 Dinner and overnight will be in the Westville Hotel located in the heart of Enniskillen's waterside historic quarter.